 Genetics.
 The X chromosome is enriched for genes that are expressed in the brain (1,2).
-If it has genes that code for recursion, women got twice the dose and may have met some critical threshold earlier.
+If it has genes that code for recursion, women got twice the dose and may have met some critical threshold earlier3.
 More generally, sex differences coded by sex chromosomes include brain differences.

 Archeology.
 All three of the examples of recursion in the previous section may have initially been gendered.

 Mythology.
 Matriarchy and prehistory explains how it has been theorized since the 1800s that there was a time when women were politically dominant.
 According to Yuri Berezkin, “there are similar rituals/myths in Africa, Australia, Melanesia and South America that are associated with institutionalized opposition of the sexes, and typically include stories about the past domination of women, not only in the social sphere (the story of "a woman's realm" sometime in the past, or in a distant land, is a motif known all over the world), but also in cult and ritual”.
 These include motifs such as: